Lensing by black holes within astrophysical environments

 Here, $\rho$ is the energy density of the matter profile.
 In Ref.~\cite{Cardoso:2021wlq}, the Hernquist profile was used, that describes dark matter halos around galaxies and bulges \cite{Hernquist:1990be}

-where $M$ is the mass of the halo, $a_0$ its length scale, and $M/a_0$ defines the halo compactness.
+where $M$ is the mass of the halo and $a_0$ is the length scale of the halo that designates the radius that contains $1/4$ of the configuration's mass, after which the density profile drops off as $\sim r^{-4}$.
+In the following we refer to $M/a_0$ as the compactness of the matter halo.
 The assumption of spherical symmetry, and the choice of a Hernquist-like matter distribution leads to the radially-dependent mass profile of the form

 that includes the BH mass, $M_\text{BH}$, in addition to the Hernquist contribution.
 In Schwarzschild-like coordinates $\{t,r,\theta,\phi\}$, the above eventually lead to the exact solution to the Einstein equations with line element